-136 EARTH'S OCEANS 1 credit Introduction to the geological evolution of oceans and discussion of factors controlling ocean currents, tides and development of coastlines.
+EARTH'S OCEANS 1 credit Introduction to the geological evolution of oceans and discussion of factors controlling ocean currents, tides and development of coastlines.

-EARTH'S ATMOSPHERE AND WEATHER 137 1 credit Structure and composition of the atmosphere; earth's radiation budget; atmospheric moisture, clouds and precipitation; weather systems and storms, severe weather, Ohio weather.
+EARTH'S ATMOSPHERE AND WEATHER Structure and composition of the atmosphere; earth's radiation budget; atmospheric moisture, clouds and precipitation; weather systems and storms, severe weather.
+Ohio weather